ArachisH/Eavesdrop/README.md

 // https://docs.github.com/en   - INTERCEPTED < Implicitly Whitelisted
 Eavesdropper.Targets.Add("*google.com");
 ```
-If you wish to go with a more direct approach, we can set 'IsProxyingTargets' to **true** to explicitly specify whichs hosts to intercept.
+If you wish to go with a more direct approach, we can set 'IsProxyingTargets' to **true** to explicitly specify which hosts to intercept.
 ```cs
 // The hosts that have been added to Targets are the only ones to be intercepted IsProxyingTargets = true;